Visit our COVID-19 homepage for additional topics.

 Families in need of additional resources in their community can connect with Michigan 2-1-1, a one-stop connection to local agencies and resources.

-With everyone staying home, families need internet services for work and school.
-Several service providers are offering faster speed and free/reduced-cost service.
+Several service providers might also offer faster speed and free/reduced-cost service.
 If you have a regional internet provider in your area that’s not listed, call and ask if they are offering any help for families/students to access the internet.

 Remember: districts must consider the student’s technology needs in order to provide access to regular and special education services.
 If additional technology or internet service is needed for a student to receive FAPE, it must be provided by the school, at no charge.